manuel-serrano/hop/doc/api/10-dom.md

 [:@warning]

 ### node.getElementsByClassName( name ) ###
+[:@glyphicon glyphicon-tag function]

-Return the children of node whose tag match `name`.
+Return the children of node whose class contains `name`.

 ${ <span class="label label-warning">Note:</span> }
  On the server, this method is supported by all nodes.
 Contrary to the client